Bunlong/Bunlong/README.md

   * Khmer language, my mother tongue
   * English language, I can read, write, speak and listen
   * Vietnamese language, I can speak and listen
-  * Thai language: I'm learning ( read, write, speak and listen )
+  * Thai language, I'm learning ( read, write, speak and listen )

 <!--
 If you have any further questions, feel free to send me a tweet or DM [@bunlongvan](https://twitter.com/bunlongvan) on Twitter.
 Thanks!